locate an office

 GOLD ETFS HAVE BECOME POPULAR AMONG RETAIL INVESTORS

-Total known Gold ETF Holdings, million of troy ounces
+Total Known Gold ETF Holdings, $ million

 The best possible reason to own gold in our view is as a diversifier in a portfolio.
 This was perfectly illustrated in 2022 as global equity markets lost -19.46%, global bonds lost -16% and Gold rose 3%.
 The diversification benefits are amplified when viewed through the lens of modern portfolio theory, which holds that diversifying across lowly-correlated assets can improve overall risk-adjusted returns.
 Historically, gold has exhibited a low, or sometimes negative correlation to traditional asset classes, such as equities and bonds.
 In our view, having gold as a part of your asset allocation makes sense as a portfolio ballast that helps to enhance the risk-return profile.